raydac/jprol/README.md

 ```

 ## Call the Engine from Java

-Example below shows how easily define Eight Queens puzzle and find all its solutions.
+Sample below shows how it is easy to inject a prolog based Eight Queens puzzle resolver into Java and get all solutions.

 ```Java
 JProlContext context = new JProlContext(
     "test-context",